-There is the potential for lots of people to access the FA Events Platform at any one time, and this includes both applicants and county staff.
+There is the potential for lots of people to access the FA Events Platform at any one time, and this includes both applicants/parents and county staff.

 - Consider if the venue put forward in an application is a suitable place to hold football and is a legitimate location on the Events Platform and PitchFinder.
 It's probably not best to approve a venue that is just a muddy field in the middle of nowhere.